 “If I have the honor to be elected, I will ensure we have a transparent city commission that works in the best interests of its citizens.
 I will be a voice for residents of the Woodlands in regards to redevelopment, and I will ensure Tamarac Village brings in the type of businesses that will draw our community together and a destination for west Broward residents,” said Mei.

-He added that he will continue to work with the Broward Sheriff’s Office and Tamarac Fire Department to insure our city is safe and at the forefront of emergency preparedness.
+He added that he would continue to work with the Broward Sheriff’s Office and Tamarac Fire Department to ensure our city is safe and at the forefront of emergency preparedness.

-Mei graduated in 1987 from Cardinal Gibbons High School, and has a bachelor of arts degree from Florida Atlantic University.
-He served six years in the Navy, and now works a mortgage loan officer.
+Mei graduated in 1987 from Cardinal Gibbons High School and has a bachelor of arts degree from Florida Atlantic University.
+He served six years in the Navy and now works as a mortgage loan officer.
 He chairs the USS Robert E. Peary Reunion Committee and mentors veterans for Mission United of Broward.
-He has two daughters, one at Florida State University, and the other in her junior year of high school.
+He has two daughters, one at Florida State University and the other in her junior year of high school.